Emiliano Martínez

 Martínez trained at Independiente's youth ranks before moving to Premier League club Arsenal in 2010.
 At Arsenal, he initially served as understudy, being loaned to various clubs, before breaking into the starting line-up in 2019, featuring in the Premier League and helping the club win a FA Cup and FA Community Shield.
 In September 2020, Martínez moved to fellow Premier League club Aston Villa in a transfer worth £20 million.
-In his first season at the club, he kept a club record 15 clean sheets in the Premier League.
+In his first season at the club, he kept a club-record fifteen clean sheets in the Premier League.

-Martínez had represented Argentina in junior international matches.
-He played on under-17 and under-20 levels.
-He earned his first senior cap for the Argentina team in 2021, helping his nation win the 2021 Copa América, winning the Golden Glove trophy and keeping a clean sheet in the final.
-Martínez went on to win the 2022 FIFA World Cup, when he also won the best goalkeeper of the FIFA World Cup award, the Golden Glove for his performance in the tournament.
-For these achievements, he was named The Best FIFA Goalkeeper in 2022.
+Martínez represented Argentina in junior international matches from 2009 to 2011, playing on under-17 and under-20 levels.
+He earned his first senior cap for the Argentina in 2021 and won the 2021 Copa América with the team, receiving the Golden Glove award.
+Martínez went on to win the 2022 FIFA World Cup with Argentina, again being voted best goalkeeper of the tournament, and the 2024 Copa América, where he was awarded the Golden Glove a third time.
+He was also named The Best FIFA Goalkeeper a record two times in 2022 and 2024, and received the Yashin Trophy, also a record two times, in 2023 and 2024.

 Club career

 Independiente

-Born in Mar del Plata, Martínez started his career playing for Independiente's youth side.
+Born in Mar del Plata, Martínez started his career playing for Independiente's youth team.
 In 2009, shortly after his 17th birthday, he was invited to trial at Arsenal, and was initially offered a youth contract.